 Dispute Brewing Between County of Santa Clara and City of Milpitas Regarding Redevelopment Expansion

 The City of Milpitas plans to expand its redevelopment area to encompass more than 600 additional acres.
 The County of Santa Clara, however, claims that the proposed expansion area has very little "blight."
-Because of the potential for diversion of tax dollars and the significant financial impact the expansion may cause, this apparently has led to a brewing dispute between the County and the CIty.
+Because of the potential for diversion of tax dollars and the significant financial impact the expansion may cause, this apparently has led to a brewing dispute between the County and the City.

 According to a Milpitas Post article, "County to Milpitas: revisit RDA expansion plan or face lawsuit," the County has threatened the City with a lawsuit if the City moves forward with its planned expansion of its redevelopment area.
 The County claims that the City's proposed expansion violates redevelopment laws and the California Environmental Quality Act in that the City has not sufficiently supported its "blight" findings in the proposed expansion area.
 Thus, the County feels there has been no showing as to why the City needs to extend its eminent domain powers.